scijava/scijava/docs/ops/doc/examples/deconvolution.rst

 algorithm, which utilizes a regularization factor to limit the noise amplified by the RL algorithm :sup:`1`.
 Typically, the RLTV algorithm returns improved axial and lateral resolution when compared to RL.

-You can download the 3D HeLa cell nuclus dataset `here`_.
+You can download the 3D HeLa cell nucleus dataset here:

+.. admonition:: Download
+   :class: note

+   `hela_nucleus.tif`_

 .. figure:: https://media.scijava.org/scijava-ops/1.0.0/rltv_example_1.gif